mozilla-services/cjms/README.md

 - Returns: JSON data with `aic_id`, `expires` (a timestamp)
 - A cookie should then be set with the stated expiration time and the returned `aic_id`
 - Success - 201
+- Unknown aicID - 404
+- All other errors - 500

 # Development pre-requisites
 #### Rust